Research

 Work in Progress (may be available on request)

-My Masters dissertation, on Williams’s ‘integrity objection’ to utilitarianism, is available here.
+My Masters thesis, on Williams’s ‘integrity objection’ to utilitarianism, is available here.